stcorp/harp/doc/index.rst

 ------------

-In order for HARP command line tools to handle each others output the toolkit makes uses of its own :doc:`data format conventions <dataformats>`.
+In order for HARP command line tools to handle each others output the toolkit makes uses of its own :doc:`data format conventions <conventions/index>`.

-There is one standard for storing measurement data, which only prescribes a specific set of constraints to the data format and is still flexible enough to allow data storage using either netCDF, HDF4, or HDF5 and inclusion of metadata from other standards such as netCDF-CF.
+There is one standard for representing and storing measurement data, which only prescribes a specific set of constraints to the data format and is still flexible enough to allow data storage using either netCDF, HDF4, or HDF5 and inclusion of metadata from other standards such as netCDF-CF.

-The other data format convention is a standard for storing information on collocations, the :ref:`Collocation Result File
-<collocation\-result\-file\-format>`, which is based on CSV.
+The other data format convention is a standard for storing information on collocations, the :doc:`Collocation Result File <conventions/collocation_result>`, which is based on CSV.

 Both data formats are described in more detail in the :doc:`Data formats
-<dataformats>` section of the documentation.
+<conventions/index>` section of the documentation.

 Algorithms
 ----------